 Skip to main content

 The residents, by far, are the best part of our residency program!
 The environment is supportive and collegial.
-Residents spend time together outside of work enjoying Fridays on the Front Porch at the Carolina Inn, trivia night at Vecino, or an evening together at a classmate’s home…just to name a few of their favorite activities.
-We currently have 67 residents in our program: 48 traditional general pediatrics residents, 11 primary care pediatrics residents, 4 child neurology residents, 3 physician scientists, and 1 preliminary pediatrics resident.
-Our residents are from 40 different medical schools, representing 20 states and two countries.
+Residents spend time together outside of work enjoying Fridays on the Front Porch at the Carolina Inn, a hike at a local park, or an evening together at a classmate’s home…just to name a few of their favorite activities.
+We currently have 69 residents in our program: 48 general pediatrics residents, 12 primary care pediatrics residents, 4 child neurology residents, 3 physician scientists, 1 pediatrics-medical genetics resident, and 1 preliminary pediatrics resident.
+Our residents are from 46 different medical schools, representing 22 states, Washington DC, and three countries.

 FIRST YEAR RESIDENTS